Holomorphic linearization of commuting germs of holomorphic maps

 However, this definitions are clearly more restrictive than the one we chose, since we have:

 and hence

 but the inequalities are generically strict.

-\sm Now we can state and prove our holomorphic simultaneous linearization result, whose proof will be an adaptation to our case of the existing methods introduced by Brjuno [Brj], and Siegel [S1, S2] (see also P\"oschel [P\"o]).
+\sm Now we can state and prove our holomorphic simultaneous linearization result, Theorem \rf{TeLinSimIntro}, whose proof will be an adaptation to our case of the existing methods introduced by Brjuno [Brj], and Siegel [S1, S2] (see also P\"oschel [P\"o]).
+We recall here the statement of Theorem \rf{TeLinSimIntro}.

 \sm\thm{TeLinSim}{Theorem} {\sl Let $f_1, \dots, f_h$ be $h\ge 2$ simultaneously formally linearizable germs of biholomorphism of $\C^n$ fixing the origin and such that their linear parts $\Lambda_1,\dots, \Lambda_h$ are simultaneously diagonalizable.
 If $f_1,\dots, f_h$ satisfy the simultaneous Brjuno condition, then $f_1,\dots f_h$ are holomorphically simultaneously linearizable.}